Václav Havel Human Rights Prize: History

 The agreement on the creation of the award was signed at the Czernin Palace in Prague on March 25, 2013 by the President of the Parliamentary Assembly of the Council of Europe Jean-Claude Mignon, Marta Smolíková for the Václav Havel Library and Professor František Janouch for the Charta 77 Foundation.
 The event was hosted by the First Deputy Prime Minister and Minister of Foreign Affairs of the Czech Republic Karel Schwarzenberg.
 Half of the €60,000 prize is contributed by the Parliamentary Assembly and half by the Czech Foreign Ministry.

 Prizewinners

-Winners of the Council of Europe Parliamentary Assembly Human Rights Prize, which preceded the Vaclav Havel Human Rights Prize:
+Winners of the Council of Europe Parliamentary Assembly Human Rights Prize, which preceded the Václav Havel Human Rights Prize: